 - facilitating discussions about the project concept and project implementation;

-- providing technical assistance in the writing of a proposal.
+- providing technical assistance in the writing of a proposal and budget preparation.

 What is the role of the Office of Institutional Advancement?

 The primary responsibility of the Office of Institutional Advancement is to conduct fundraising efforts for University-wide initiatives.
-The Foundations and Corporations Coordinator in OIA works to obtain funds for the University from many of the same funding sources that individual faculty and departments want to pursue.
-As a result, communication with the Foundations and Corporations Coordinator is essential early in the grantseeking process, and the Assistant Provost is the formal liaison to facilitate communication withe the Director of Corporations and Foundations.
+The Director of Corporations and Foundations in OIA works to obtain funds for the University from some the same funding sources that individual faculty and departments want to pursue.
+The Director of OSSR is the liaison to facilitate communication withe the Director of Corporations and Foundations.

 If I have an idea for a project, what do I do?

 Talk to your colleagues, your department chair, or others in your professional network to see if the project is feasible and in line with the University mission and priorities.
 Talk with the Director of OSSR and coordinate efforts to look for funding sources.
 These may include government agencies, private foundations, corporations, individuals, or the University itself.
-The OSUR has a list of Internet links on its page that will help in your search.

 If I identify a potential funding source for my project, how should I proceed?